-CompX International (CIX): Customer Relationships Drive Revenue Concentration and Operational Predictability
+CompX International (CIX): Customer relationships shape concentration and stability

 United States Postal Service